 The company is using Honda car L-series engines for their conversion to an aircraft application.
 You may buy them new from Honda but most customers opt for used engines that have been used in cars for less than 6 months or 5000 miles.
 After they leave the factory assembly line they can be considered as a rebuilt/new aircraft engine.

 The result is an engine with the latest technology for the lowest price available.
 The fuel economy is world class; the power to weight ratio is superb.
 The quality of the engines is as good as Honda gets it and to ensure reliability Viking performs dynometer testing, combined with thousands of hours of infight testing.

 Honda builts these engines in thousands per year (unlike other aircraft engine manufacturers) with enough parts readily available and, more important, for a reasonable price.
-This way the customer benefits from the absolute latest in engine technology.
+This way the customer benefits from the absolute latest in engine technology for the best price.

 The Viking 130 is as close to a Honda Fit (Jazz in some parts of the world) car engine as possible, retaining all of its modern features.
 The cooling system is run with Evans liquid cooling without a pressure system and the engines are run at 66 % of the rated RPM as designed by Honda.

 One of the main advantages of this engine is its low weight to power ratio compared to other engines in the market today.
 The fuel injection system is a GDI, gasoline direct injection.
 This is much like the system used in a diesel engine where fuel is injected directly into the combustion chamber.
-Normal gasoline fuel injection systems inject fuel just before the intake port, Rotax iS and ULPower are a good example of that.
+Normal gasoline fuel injection systems inject fuel just before the intake port, Rotax iS and ULPower are a good example of engines using this principle.

 Some of the advantages of a Viking aircraft engine are: